Neshamon/bookbot/README.md

-# bookbot
+# Bookbot

-Bookbot is not my first project
+Bookbot is not my first project.

+Bookbot takes a corupus or a body of text as an input and returns a report of the count of characters & words in the given document in alphabetical order.